Students across U.S. march over debt, free public college

 Florida U.S. Senator Marco Rubio, the most prominent Republican candidate to lay out a concrete proposal, says he would establish an income-based repayment system for federal student loans and would simplify applications for federal aid.

+Demonstrators on Thursday also widened their message to echo protests at the University of Missouri, three days after the school's former president resigned amid student anger over failure to address racial discrimination on campus.

-(Reporting by Curtis Skinner in San Francisco and Valerie Vande Panne in Boston; Editing by Lisa Shumaker and James Dalgleish)
+(Reporting by Curtis Skinner in San Francisco and Valerie Vande Panne in Boston; Additional reporting by Emmett Berg in Berkeley, California and Elizabeth Barber in New York City; Editing by James Dalgleish and Diane Craft)